 The function of the Consumer Representatives Program is to nominate, support, train and coordinate consumer representatives for national committees to ensure that the views and interests of health consumers are represented at the national level.
 CHF supports consumer representatives by providing resources in a number of ways.

-The Consumers Health Forum of Australia (CHF) website provides opportunities for CHF to share information with its members and consumer representatives and to engage in dialogue with them about consumer issues.
+The CHF website provides opportunities for CHF to share information with its members and consumer representatives and to engage in dialogue with them about consumer issues.
 The website contains an area specifically dedicated to the Consumer Representatives Program.
-Website Resources for Consumer Representatives contains the following information:
+Website Resources for Consumer Representatives include the following information:

-- CHF Guidelines for Consumer Representatives – published by CHF and containing guidance on handling a range of common situations.
+- CHF Guidelines for Consumer Representatives – Containing guidance on handling a range of common situations.

-- Other Resources – articles, policy principles and statements which may be of use to consumer representatives.
+- Publications – Articles, policy principles, newsletters and statements which may be of use to consumer representatives.

-The CHF e-newsletter healthUPdate is an important communication and information resource for consumer representatives and member groups.
-It provides information on key work that CHF is undertaking, updates on current projects, and consumer representative news including committee vacancies, reports from consumer representatives and new appointments. healthUPdate is published monthly and back editions may be found in the Members' Area of the website.
+The CHF e-newsletter Health Update for members is an important communication and information resource for consumer representatives and member groups.
+It provides information on key work that CHF is undertaking, updates on current projects, and consumer representative news including committee vacancies, reports from consumer representatives and new appointments.
+Health Update is published twice a month and back editions are found in the Members' Area of the website.

 Support and networking

-The Consumer Relationships Manager provides telephone or email support to consumer representatives as necessary.
+The Consumer and Member Relationship Coordinator provides support to consumer representatives as necessary.
 Support includes:

 - Assisting consumers who wish to nominate for representative positions